 - Refers to the restructuring or rewriting of code so as to improve the code without changing its external behavior.

 - XP advocates constant attention to refactoring.
-Whenever a programmer makes a change to code that should be refactored, she is required to refactor it.
+When a programmer makes a change to code that should be refactored, they are required to refactor it.

-- She’s not ** encouraged** to refactor it; she’s required to refactor it.
+- They’re not encouraged to refactor it; they’re required to refactor it.

 - Instead of spending time upfront thinking through a system in advance of coding it, and therefore taking guesses at some aspects of its behavior, XP systems are refactored and kept in a state that perfectly meets known, implemented requirements.